lelebus/wcms-onboarding/README.md

 source venv/bin/activate
 ```

-*Note*: when you start a new VScode bash session, the virtual environment is activated automatically
+*Note*: when you start a new VS Code bash session, the virtual environment is activated automatically

  - Install the required Python modules: